JuntongLiu/Algorithms/curve_process_visualization/README.md

 Rust language need to be installed to build and run this program.
 ~~~

-  If one does not have Rust programming language installed, the following link provides detail information about how to install it:
+  If one does not have Rust programming language installed, the following link has detail
+  information about how to install it:

   https://doc.rust-lang.org/book/ch01-01-installation.html

   Get the codes and run it: